HevaWu/HevaWu.github.io/_posts/2020-06-22-WWDC2020-Keynote-Memo.md

 ### Spatial audio

-Make you feel you are in the
+Make you feel you are in the cinema.

 # watchOS